kubernetes/enhancements/keps/sig-node/4816-dra-prioritized-list/README.md

 The proposal adds a new field to the `DeviceRequest`, called `FirstOf` which will contain an ordered list of `DeviceRequest` objects.
 In order to satisfy the main (containing) request, exactly one of the requests listed in `FirstOf` must be satisfied.
-They order listed is considered a priority order, such that the scheduler will only try to use the second item in the list if it is unable to satsify the first item, and so on.
+The order listed is considered a priority order, such that the scheduler will only try to use the second item in the list if it is unable to satsify the first item, and so on.